 It’s divided into neighbourhoods, some of which are tourist traps and others are tourist heaven, for example, Lavapies, Gran Via, Masalena, Moncloa, Salamanca, La Latina and Chueca.
 Within these neighborhoods, you’ll discover very particular kinds of pleasures (Chueca is Mardrid’s LGBT central).
 Each one of you should visit Madrid at least once and experience all that it has to offer considering the best time to visit Madrid.

-Explore the best journey planner for your visit to Madrid and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Madrid and create a flawless plan in few simple steps!